Fourier transforms and iterated function systems

 During the writing of this manuscript, it came to the attention of the author that the upcoming work of Avila, Lyubich and Zhang \cite{ALZ} addressed Problem \ref{prob:generalnonlinearCalpha} under suitable additional conditions.
 Here Avila, Lyubich and Zhang managed to prove a polylogarithmic Fourier decay of self-conformal measures with a \textit{very large} exponent under a suitable non-linearity assumption on the IFS.
-Their work was motivated by the study of the Newhouse phenomenon for the H\'enon family related to the Palis' conjectures \cite{Matheus} and resulting intersections of non-linear Cantor sets.
+Their work was motivated by the study of the Newhouse phenomenon for the H\'enon family related to the \textit{Palis' conjectures} (see e.g. \cite{Matheus} for an overview) and resulting intersections of non-linear Cantor sets.

 Finally, it would be very interesting to try to \textit{optimise} the rate of polynomial Fourier decay of self-conformal measures, and potentially prove the Salem property of the attractor $K_\Phi$, recall the numerics from Figure \ref{fig:1}.
-Optimising the rate of Fourier decay would lead to advances towards the conjecture of Jacobson and Naud \cite{JN} which predict an \textit{optimal essential spectral gap} in the setting of convex co-compact hyperbolic surfaces when the dimension of the limit set is at most $1/2$.
+Optimising the rate of Fourier decay would lead to advances towards the conjecture of Jacobson and Naud \cite{JN} in 2010 which predict an \textit{optimal essential spectral gap} in the setting of convex co-compact hyperbolic surfaces when the dimension of the limit set is at most $1/2$.
 Indeed, with a Fractal Uncertainty Principle argument \cite{BD1,DyatlovZahl}, the decay exponent gives a bound for the essential spectral gap.
 Following problem would be helpful in this quest as the IFSs arising from the convex co-compact Fuchsian groups are analytic:

 \begin{problem} Suppose $\Phi$ is a $C^\omega$ IFS such that one of the maps $f_j \in \Phi$ is not a similitude.
 Is $K_\Phi$ is Salem set? \end{problem}